 You can cook the pancakes in vegan margarine for a really decadent treat; our favorite vegan butter substitute is Earth Balance, but vegetable oil works well.
 Choose an oil that doesn't add too much to the flavor (like hazelnut or avocado), unless using coconut oil which will fill the pancakes with an amazing taste of coconut and a beautiful golden color.

-- Optional: sliced strawberries, chopped almonds, blueberries, chopped walnuts, coconut sugar
+Sliced strawberries, chopped almonds, blueberries, chopped walnuts, coconut sugar, optional

 Gather the ingredients.

-Sift the flour to bring in more air and combine with sugar, baking powder, and salt in a large bowl until well mixed.
+Sift flour to aerate.
+Combine with sugar, baking powder, and salt in a large bowl until well mixed.

-Mix in the soy milk or milk substitute of choice and oil and beat together until batter is smooth.
-If choosing to use the apple cider vinegar tablespoon remember to remove one tablespoon of the milk substitute before adding it to the mix to avoid a runny batter.
+Mix in soy milk or milk substitute of choice and oil and beat together until batter is smooth.
+If using apple cider vinegar, remember to remove one tablespoon of the milk substitute before adding it to the mix to avoid a runny batter.

 Drop 1/4 cup of batter at a time onto a hot oiled griddle or a well greased frying pan over medium-high heat.

-When bubbles appear on the surface of the pancake, approximately 3 minutes, flip and cook the other side for another 2 minutes.
+When bubbles appear on surface of pancake, approximately 3 minutes, flip and cook other side for another 2 minutes.